Vincenzo Montella: Sevilla

-On 28 December 2017, Spanish club Sevilla FC announced the appointment of Montella as a replacement of sacked head coach Eduardo Berizzo, for a contract which would last until mid-2019.
+On 28 December 2017, Spanish club Sevilla announced the appointment of Montella as the replacement of the recently sacked Eduardo Berizzo, signing a contract which would last until mid-2019.

 During his tenure, Montella managed to guide Sevilla to a first-ever Champions League quarter-final, defeating Manchester United 2–1 on aggregate in the round of 16.
 Sevilla were beaten by Bayern Munich in the quarter-finals 2–1 on aggregate.
-Montella also led Sevilla to the 2018 Copa del Rey final, defeating teams such as Atlético Madrid and Léganes in the process, where they suffered a 5–0 defeat to Barcelona.
+Montella also led Sevilla to the 2018 Copa del Rey final, defeating teams such as Atlético Madrid and Léganes in the process, though they suffered a 5–0 defeat to Barcelona.

-Despite being the finalists of the Copa Del Rey, Sevilla struggled with their league form, and on 28 April 2018, Montella was sacked by the club following a run of nine games without a victory.
+Despite being the finalists of the Copa Del Rey, Sevilla struggled with their league form, and on 28 April 2018, Montella was sacked, following a run of nine games without a victory.

 Return to Fiorentina

 On 10 April 2019, Montella returned to Fiorentina after the resignation of Stefano Pioli.
 Following a 1–4 away defeat to Roma in Serie A on 20 December 2019, he was dismissed from his managerial post the day after.